-In the Netherlands, Long-Term Agreements (LTAs) in The Netherlands between the Dutch Ministries and industrial sectors were established in support of the overall national energy-efficiency improvement target of a 20% reduction in energy efficiency between 1989 and 2000.
+In the Netherlands, Long-Term Agreements (LTAs) between the Dutch Ministries and industrial sectors were established in support of the overall national energy-efficiency improvement target of a 20% reduction in energy efficiency between 1989 and 2000.
 Sector-specific energy-efficiency potential studies were the basis for distributing the targets among the various industrial sectors.
-Following the studies, NOVEM, the Dutch Agency for Energy and Environment, established an inventory of economically-viable measures that could be implemented by the companies in each industrial sector and based on this inventory set a target for energy efficiency improvement for each sector (Nuijen and Booij, 2002).
+Following the studies, NOVEM,7 the Dutch Agency for Energy and Environment, established an inventory of economically viable measures that could be implemented by the companies in each industrial sector and based on this inventory set a target for energy-efficiency improvement for each sector (Nuijen and Booij, 2002).
 While most industries adopted a target of 20% reduction, some negotiated different levels due to the particular circumstances of their industrial sector.
-For example, the petroleum refining industry's overall target was a 10% reduction, while the target for Philips Lighting was a 25% reduction.
-In addition to the target, the agreements outline specific commitments for individual companies, including preparation of an energy conservation plan and annual monitoring of developments in energy efficiency.